PenCue/devprocess/docs/git-branching-model.md

     - [ ] Is the extra functionality documented and communicated?
 - [ ] Review the test cases.
   - [ ] Do you understand what is tested?
 Would you do it the same way?
   - [ ] Consider negative test cases.
-Are there the cases to check for error conditions. (unhappy path testing)
+Are there the cases to check for error conditions (unhappy path testing)?
   - [ ] Consider edge cases.
-Look at the code and check if there are boundry conditions/conditionals. are there test cases for all paths
+Look at the code and check if there are boundry conditions/conditionals.
+Are there test cases for all paths?
-  - [ ] Run the test suite, modify test cases and see if you can break stuff
+  - [ ] Run the test suite, modify test cases and see if you can break stuff.
 - [ ] Review the code
   - [ ] Read the code.
 Do you understand what it is doing?
 Is there any magic?
     - [ ] Do you think it is understandable in 3 months?
 1 year?